RichardLee02/Tic-Tac-Toe-AI/README.md

 3 by 3 grid, with the objective of the markings creating a line (either diagonal, horizontal, or vertical).

 Includes both a terminal version, and a GUI version made using Swing.

-**Additions To Add:**

-- More advanced AI bot and alpha-beta pruning